Table of Contents

-Cartridge-based disposable razors are great and all, but if you’ve never considered a safety razor, it’s about time you gave it some thought.
-The best safety razors offer an excellent shave at an excellent value and are just an all-around better way to shave.
+Cartridge-based disposable razors are great and all, but if you’ve never seriously considered a safety razor, it’s about time you gave it some thought.
+The best safety razors offer a satisfying shave at an excellent value, and they let you say goodbye to environmentally-unfriendly disposable razors.
+While they’re not always as convenient, they provide an all-around better way to shave.

 - Why every guy should consider a safety razor

 - How single- and double-blade safety razors work

 - The best safety razor blades

 If you’re just looking for the best safety razors and are ready to make a purchase, keep scrolling to see our top picks.

 1. Best Overall: The Art of Shaving Safety Razor — $40.00 at Amazon